projectcalico/calico/security/non-privileged.md

 ### Value

+Running {{site.prodname}} in non-privileged and non-root mode is an option for users who want to secure {{site.prodname}} as much as possible, and who do not care about
+{{site.prodname}} features beyond the basic {{site.prodname}} networking and network policy.
+The tradeoff for more security is the overhead of {{site.prodname}} networking management.
+For example, you no longer receive {{site.prodname}} corrections to misconfigurations caused by other components within your cluster, along with limited support for new features.

+### Concepts

-In order to run {{site.prodname}} as securely as possible, long-running {{site.prodname}}
-components such as `calico/node` can be run without privileged and root permissions in their respective containers.
-In order to set up these long-running components, the init containers will still need to run with privileged and root permissions but the risk to cluster security they pose is minimal since they are ephemeral.
+To run {{site.prodname}} as securely as possible, long-running {{site.prodname}} components (for example calico/node), can be run without privileged and root permissions in their respective containers.
+Note that to set up these components, the init containers still need to run with privileged and root permissions, but the risk to cluster security is minimal because of the ephemeral nature of init containers.

-This comes at the cost of some network management functionality that allowed {{site.prodname}}
-to correct any misconfigurations that other components running a cluster might create as well as limited support for newer features being added to {{site.prodname}}.
-Running {{site.prodname}}
-in non-privileged and non-root mode is for users who want to secure {{site.prodname}} as much as possible who do not care for {{site.prodname}} features outside of basic {{site.prodname}}
-networking and network policy.
+### Supported

+* Operator installation only.

-### Before you begin
+### Unsupported

-{{site.prodname}} running in non-privileged and non-root containers is only supported through operator installations of {{site.prodname}}.
-Ensure that you are fine installing {{site.prodname}}
-via the operator before continuing.
-The operator provides lifecycle management for {{site.prodname}}
-exposed via the Kubernetes API defined as a custom resource definition.

-The following features are not supported in non-privileged and non-root {{site.prodname}}:
-* Any {{site.prodname}} Enterprise features
+* {{site.prodname}} Enterprise
 * eBPF dataplane

-Feature support for features added after Calico v3.21 is also not guaranteed for {{site.prodname}}
+> **Note:** Feature support for features added after Calico v3.21 is not guaranteed.
-running in non-privileged and non-root containers.
+{: .alert .alert-info }

 ### How to